-Then the question which material to use arose.
-Solid board supposedly has advantages over corrugated board, in particular with regard to stability and durability, especially in damage scenarios.
-However, since some of the boxes turned out to be quite large, solid board would have been very heavy and would have made the boxes difficult to handle.
-Solid board boxes also tend to sag, if they are too large, which would have resulted in the touching of the documents and seals.
-So it was decided to make the boxes from corrugated board, covered with blue archival paper to avoid premature "soiling" of the box surface.
+Further on there is the question which material to use.
+Solid board has advantages over corrugated board, in particular with regard to stability and durability in damage scenarios.
+However, since some boxes turned out quite large, solid board would have been very heavy and the handling of the boxes would have been more difficult.
+Solid board also tends to sag if too large, which would have resulted in the touching of the certificates and seals.
+So one decided to use boxes made from corrugated board, covered with blue archival paper to protect the box surface from becoming soiled.